apache/carbondata/docs/ddl-of-carbondata.md

   ```
   CREATE TABLE IF NOT EXISTS productSchema.productSalesTable (
                                 productNumber Int COMMENT 'unique serial number for product')
-  COMMENT “This is table comment”
+  COMMENT "This is table comment"
    STORED AS carbondata
    TBLPROPERTIES ('DICTIONARY_INCLUDE'='productNumber')
   ```

   You can also SET and UNSET table comment using ALTER command.

   Example to SET table comment: